 - Set instant pot to saute and brown meat, add onions and bell peppers if desired.
 Cook until onions soften a bit.
 Drain if desired.

-If you have a bit of time to let it simmer hit the chili/beans setting and adjust the time to 20 minutes, this will make beans soft.
+- If you have a bit of time to let it simmer hit the chili/beans setting and adjust the time to 20 minutes, this will make beans a bit softer.

 - Done!
 Serve by itself with cheese on top or on top of rice or potatoes.